sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/index.md

 ### Temporarily disabling all git requests to codehost connections

-It may be the case that you'd like to temporarily disable all git requests from Sourcegraph to codehost connections.
-Adding the folowing json to your site configuration will this task.
+It may be the case that you'd like to temporarily disable all `git` requests from Sourcegraph to a code host.
+Adding the following to your site configuration will stop Sourcegraph from sending requests to the configured code host connections:

 ```json
 "disableAutoGitUpdates": true,